When is the Lord of the Rings TV series released on Amazon? Who’s in it?

 — The Lord of the Rings on Prime (@LOTRonPrime) February 13, 2019

-The messages then proceed, quoting from a bit of the books describing the notorious rings of energy.
+The messages then proceed, quoting from a piece of the books describing the notorious rings of energy.

 — The Lord of the Rings on Prime (@LOTRonPrime) February 15, 2019